asmtal/terraform-google-security-health-checker/README.md

 the resources of this module:

 - Storage Admin: `roles/storage.admin`
-- Cloud Function Admin: `roles/
+- Cloud Function Admin: `roles/cloudfunctions.admin`
+- Security Admin: `roles/iam.securityAdmin`

 The [Project Factory module][project-factory-module] and the [IAM module][iam-module] may be used in combination to provision a